privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // Information about auction (ad format, size) derived contextually.
     // Copied from Auction Config in SellerFrontEnd service.
-    // The serialized string can be deserialized to a JSON object. string auction_signals = 2;
+    // Represents a serialized string that is deserialized to a JSON object
+    // before passing to Adtech script.
+    string auction_signals = 2;

     // Optional.
 Buyer may provide additional contextual information that
     // could help in generating bids.
 Not fetched real-time.
-    // The serialized string can be deserialized to a JSON object.
+    // Represents a serialized string that is deserialized to a JSON object before
+    // passing to Adtech script.
     //
     // Note: This is passed in BuyerInput. string buyer_signals = 3;